-SHRI K. C. PANT: If you care to study the figures which I have taken the trouble to do, you wiH realise that the bulk of it goes into working capital and not the initial capital.
+SHRI K. C. PANT: If you care to study the figures which I have taken the trouble to do, you will realise that the bulk of it goes into working capital and not the initial capital.

 Let me briefly survey the growth of banking in India ever since independence.
 At the time of independence, that is in 1947, there was the Reserve Bank already existing, but the Reserve Bank's powers were were rather limited.
-Almost :he first step taken by this Government, by the Government of independent India, was to nationalise the Reserve Bank in 19<?8.
-Then came the enacimen".

-of the Banking Regulation Act of 1949 and this gave substantial powers to the Reserve Bank to control the operation of the banking companies.
+Almost the first step taken by this Government, by the Government of independent India, was to nationalise the Reserve Bank in 1948.
+Then came the enactment of the Banking Regulation 1949 and this gave substantial powers to the Reserve Bank to control the operation of the banking companies.
 Those powers have been increased from time to time.
-But I should like to group them under three broad heads.
-Sir, these powers were taken by the Government or by the Reserve Bank with these basic objectives;

-(1) pro.ection of depositors' interests;

-prevention of concentration economic power; and (3) enforce ment of the appropriate credit policy serve the committed economic social goals.
-Now, I should and briefly like to refer to the specific powers for the achievement of these three objectives.
-Firstly, to the group of powers, the regulatory powers, which were meant subserve the first objective, namely, to safeguard the depositors' interests.
+But I should like to group them under three bload heads.
+Sir these powers were taken by the Government or by the Reserve Bank with these basic objectives: (1) protection of depositors' interests; prevention of concentration of economic power; and (3) enforcement of the appropriate credit policy to serve the committed economic and social goals.
+Now, I should briefly like to refer to the specific powers for the achievement of these Firstly. three objectives. Ι refer to the group of powers, the regulatory powers, which were meant subserve the first objective, namely, to safeguard the depositors' interests.

 The safety of depositors' interests depends primarily on sound management and I shall refer only to the main enactments because the enactments are too many.
-I have jus', selected the main enactmens.
-In 1956 powers were taken., to secure better management of banks through prohibition of appointment of directors and issue of directives to banking companies to take such steps as may be necessary in the public interest and to depute observers to the meetings of the board of directors.
+I have just selected the main enactmens.
+1956 powers were taken to secure better management of banks through prohibition of appointment of directors and issue of directives to banking companies to take such steps as may be necessary in the public interest and to depute observers to the meetings of the board of directors.
 Then in 1960, the Reserve Bank was given wide powers to reconstruct and amalgamate banking companies.
-In 1963, the Reserve Bank was equipped with further powers to remove directors and other managerial personnel and appoint its nominees and to appoint additional directors up to a specified quota.
+1963, the Reserve Bank was equipped with further powers to remove directors and other managerial personnel and appoint its nominees and to appoint additional directors up to a specified quota.

-Then comes the second group of regulatory powers which are meant to prevent concentration of control by any individual or group of indivi duals and I think it is very important, in view of the comments thai have been made in this House, thai hon.
+Then comes the second group of regulatory powers which are meant to prevent concentration of control by any individual or group of individuals and I think it is very important, in view of the comments that have been made in this House, that hon.

-Members should be fully apprised of the powers already available to the Reserve Bank for this purpose.
-Firstly, no person holding shares in 1 banking company can exercise 'cting rights in excess of I per cent >f the total voting rights of all the shareholders.
-Secondly, director of .. banking company cannot be the '.irector of another banking company r cf companies, which, among themselves, are entitled to receive voting tights in excess of 20 per cent of the to al voting rights of all the shareholders of the banking company.
-Thirdly, no banking company cen give any unsecured loans and advances to any cf its directors or to frms or private companies in which; ny of the directors is interested or to a company in which the chairman (f the banking company is interested es a chairman or managing agent or ii a similar associated capacity.
-Fourthly, the annual inspection of ihe banks is an important instrument in the hands of the Reserve Bank to ensure that advances to companies in vrhich the directors are interested do rot exceed a certain percentage of tie total advances.
+Members should be fully apprised of the powers already available to the Bank Reserve for this purpose.
+Firstly, no person holding shares in banking company can exercise acting rights in excess of I per cent of the total voting rights of all the shareholders.
+Secondly, director of banking company cannot be the director of another banking company er of companies, which, among themselves, are entitled to receive voting rights in excess of 20 per cent of the to all voting rights of all the shareholders of the banking company.
+Thirdly, no banking company can unsecured anv loans advances to any of its directors or to firms or private companies in which any of the directors is interested or to a company in which the chairman of the banking company is interested as a chairman or managing agent or in a similar associated Fourthly, the annual inspection of the banks is an important instrument in the hands of the Reserve Bank to ensure that advances to companies in which the directors are interested do rot exceed a certain percentage of the total advances